steeleb/Landsat_C2_SRST/README.md

 ## Scope of this branch

-This repository acquires historical data for all of EcoRegion Level 3, Zone 21, and all NW lakes/reservoirs.
+This repository acquires historical data for all lakes and reservoirs greater than 1 ha for the Cache La Poudre HUC08 watershed.

 ## Repository Overview